tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![erroneous-portoflio-holdings.png](Images/erroneous-portfolio-holdings.png)

-* Next, another new column `Portfolio Cash` is created by subtracting the initial capital allocation of $100,000 by the product of APPL closing prices and entry/exit share size positions--indicating the remaining cash value of the simulated portfolio relative to the performance of trades over time.
+* Next, another new column `Portfolio Cash` is created by subtracting the initial capital allocation of $100,000 by the product of AAPL closing prices and entry/exit share size positions-indicating the remaining cash value of the simulated portfolio relative to the performance of trades over time.
 Notice that now, parentheses are used around the product of AAPL closing prices and entry/exit share size positions when calculating the remaining portfolio cash.
 This is because while the investment value of each trade changes over time, the *cost-basis* of each trade remains the same.

   ```python
   # Subtract the initial capital by the portfolio holdings to get the amount of liquid cash in the portfolio